Refine This Indicator

 Alcohol Use reports the prevalence of the consumption of alcohol by age range.

 Alcohol Use reports an estimated average percent of people who consumed alcohol by type of use and by age range.
-For the purpose of this data, binge use of alcohol was defined as drinking five or more drinks on the same occasion; i.e. at the same time or within a couple of hours.
-Dependence is defined consistent with the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) definition as
+For the purpose of these data, binge use of alcohol was defined as drinking five or more drinks on the same occasion; i.e. at the same time or within a couple of hours.
+Dependence is defined consistent with the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) definition as:

 - Spending a lot of time engaging in activities related to substance use